giros-dit/mupi-proxy/README.md

 (client_ip, mcast_group, mcast_src_ip, upstream_if, priority)

 Being:
-- client_ip: an IP address or prefix used to define the range of clients IP addresses the entry applies to.
+- **client_ip**: an IP address or prefix used to define the range of clients IP addresses the entry applies to.
-- mcast_group: an IP multicast group or a prefix of multicast groups the entry applies to.
+- **mcast_group**: an IP multicast group or a prefix of multicast groups the entry applies to.
-- mcast_src_ip: an IP address or prefix used to define the range of mcast source IP addresses the entry applies to.
+- **mcast_src_ip**: an IP address or prefix used to define the range of mcast source IP addresses the entry applies to.
-- upstream_if: the number of the upstream interface to be used.
+- **upstream_if**: the number of the upstream interface to be used.
-- priority: the priority of the table entry.
+- **priority**: the priority of the table entry.

 The first three fields (client_ip, mcast_group and mcast_src_ip) can be empty.
 An empty value in these fields is equivalent to 0.0.0.0/0.